ShadowWhisperer/Flickarr/README.md

 ```
 TMDB_API_KEY=       Set you API Key
 DEFAULT_LANGUAGES=  Search for only movies in these languages
+TZ=                 Your time zone.
+Used in the GUI for last upated time.
 user:               ID # of your non-root user.  *Make sure user has permissions to access data dir.
 ```

 3. Start the container: